Developing a four-phase construction plan to ensure continuous operations with minimal disruption

 As Engineer of Record, Stantec provided survey, civil engineering, building information modeling, and communications systems.
 Nearly 43 acres were demolished; then augmented with an additional 12 acres for the state-of-the-art expansion.
 Over a mile of retaining wall, potable water, and sanitary sewer was necessary to create the foundation for the new facility.

-Border wait times were already exhausting – only amplified by the Arizona heat, and the last thing we wanted was to make matters worse during construction.
+Border wait times were already exhausting—only amplified by the Arizona heat, and the last thing we wanted was to make matters worse during construction.
 So we developed a four phase construction plan to allow for continuous port operations with minimal disruptions.
-In the final stages of construction, the new port will significantly upgrade the facilities for the officers use, act as a gateway for travelers between the US and Mexico – all while making the trip a heck of a lot easier.
+Now complete and fully operational, the new port offers significant facility upgrades for the officers use, act as a gateway for travelers between the US and Mexico—all while making the trip a lot easier.